bazel-contrib/SIG-rules-authors/go-tutorial.md

 ## Adding an external dependency

-To create our random work generator we are going to use babble, which is located here: https://github.com/tjarratt/babble.
+To create our random work generator, we will use babble, which is located here: https://github.com/tjarratt/babble.
 The babble code On Linux uses "/usr/share/dicts/words" file, and you can use the package manager to install wamerican or wbritish.
 See the babble README for more information on other operating systems.

 Edit generate_word.go to add the call to babble.
-This is the file we are referring to:
+We are referring to:

 ```
 └── pkg